Art teaching programs at the University of Southern Indiana prepare students to teach art in elementary and secondary schools.

 Art Teaching Programs

-The Art Department offers a major and a minor in art teaching.
+The Art and Design Department offers a major and a minor in art teaching.

 The Bachelor of Arts degree requires 12 semester hours in the same foreign language or demonstration of proficiency at that level of study.

 Students wishing to be certified to teach art at all grade levels should complete the visual art P-12 teaching major.
 This major culminates in the Bachelor of Arts or Bachelor of Science degree.

 This major should be completed with the P-12 education licensure minor.
 Additional admission requirements through the Teacher Education Department may apply.
 Students preparing for careers in teaching secondary school in the liberal arts should review the College of Liberal Arts' teacher licensing policy.